History of Chicago: Immigration and population in 19th century

 Although originally settled by Yankees in the 1830s, the city in the 1840s had many Irish Catholics come as a result of the Great Famine.
 Later in the century, the railroads, stockyards, and other heavy industry of the late 19th century attracted a variety of skilled workers from Europe, especially Germans, English, Swedes, Norwegians, and Dutch.
 A small African-American community formed, led by activist leaders like John Jones and Mary Richardson Jones, who established Chicago as a stop on the Underground Railroad.

 In 1840, Chicago was the 92nd city in the United States by population.
 Its population grew so rapidly that 20 years later, it was the ninth city.
 In the pivotal year of 1848, Chicago saw the completion of the Illinois and Michigan Canal, its first steam locomotives, the introduction of steam-powered grain elevators, the arrival of the telegraph, and the founding of the Chicago Board of Trade.
 By 1857, Chicago was the largest city in what was then called the Northwest.
 In 20 years, Chicago grew from 4,000 people to over 90,000.
 Chicago surpassed St. Louis and Cincinnati as the major city in the West and gained political notice as the home of Stephen Douglas, the 1860 presidential nominee of the Northern Democrats.
 The 1860 Republican National Convention in Chicago nominated the home-state candidate Abraham Lincoln.
-The city's government and voluntary societies gave generous support to soldiers during the American Civil War.